-Rachael gained her Ph.D. from the department of Culture, Media and Creative Industries, King’s College London.
-Her thesis examined the use of self-tracking technologies and social media in self-representations and management of health.
-Rachael has a BA (Hons) with a First Class in Media and Communication Studies (2010), and a MA with Distinction in Creative Media from the University of Brighton (2014).
+Dr. Kent gained her PhD from the Department of Culture, Media and Creative Industries at King’s College London.
+Kent’s thesis examined the use of self-tracking technologies and social media in self-representations and management of health.
+Kent has an MA with Distinction in Creative Media (2014), a BA (Hons) with a First Class in Media and Communication Studies (2010) from the University of Brighton.

 - Digital health and food cultures

 - Identity and mediated bodies

 - Social media and (self-) representation

 - Climate change communication and digital environmental activism

 Rachael teaches at both undergraduate and postgraduate levels on many areas of digital culture and society: AI and machine learning, social media, identity and representation, online communities, climate change communications, digital politics and activism, (digital) health, self-tracking, surveillance and the medical humanities

 (2022) HEAT Magazine 'Is Fit-Tech Ruining Your Health'